Using Numbers in Scientific Manuscripts

 Other tips for consistency with numerals

-We hope that this tip will provide some guidance for the use of numbers in your writing.
+We hope that this article provides some guidance for the use of numbers in your writing.
 If you have specific questions about the numbers in your text, write to us by email at [email protected].
 As always, AJE wishes you the best of luck with your research and publication!